Cornelia Street: Critical reception

-Live performance
+Live performances

 Swift first performed the song at the City of Lover one-off concert at the Olympia on September 9, 2019, in Paris, France.
 Swift performed a stripped-down version of the song, backing herself on an acoustic guitar.
 The concert was filmed and later aired as a TV special on American Broadcasting Company (ABC) on May 17, 2020.
 The performance of "Cornelia Street" was released for digital download and streaming on May 18, 2020.
+On August 26, 2023, Swift sang "Cornelia Street" during a Mexico City concert of her sixth headlining concert tour, the Eras Tour (2023–2024).
+She performed it again on June 13, 2024, as part of a mashup with her song "Maroon" (2022) at a Liverpool concert of the Eras Tour.

 Credits and personnel

 Credits and personnel are adapted from the liner notes of Lover.